Flinders University: Expansion and restructuring

 View of Flinders University main campus, with central plaza and lakeside area visible.

 In 1990, the biggest building project on campus since the mid-1970s saw work commence on three new buildings – Law and Commerce; Engineering; and Information Science and Technology.
 Approval for the establishment of a School of Engineering was given in 1991 and degrees in Electrical and Electronic Engineering, and Biomedical Engineering were established shortly afterwards.

 In 1991, as part of a restructuring of higher education in South Australia, Flinders merged with the adjacent Sturt Campus of the former South Australian College of Advanced Education.

 In 1992, a four-faculty structure was adopted.

 In 1998, the Centre for Remote Health, a rural teaching hospital based in Alice Springs, was established jointly with the Northern Territory University (now Charles Darwin University).
 This was expanded further in 2011 with the establishment of the Northern Territory Medical Program.

-Since 2000, the university has established new disciplines in areas including Physiotherapy, Occupational Therapy and more disciplines of Engineering.
+Since 2000, the university has established new disciplines in areas including physiotherapy, occupational therapy and more disciplines in engineering.

 In 2011, the bacteria genus Flindersiella was named after the university after the strain was found on a tree on campus grounds.

 In 2015, the university opened a new campus at Tonsley, the former site of the Mitsubishi Motors Australia plant in Southern Adelaide.
 This campus houses the university's School of Computer Science, Engineering and Mathematics, along with the Medical Device Research Institute, the Centre for Nanoscale Science and Technology (now known as the Flinders Institute for Nanoscale Science & Technology) and Flinders technology start-up company Re-Timer.

-In 2016, the university celebrated its 50th anniversary with a calendar of public events, and a publication summarising the highlights of the university's history, research, and alumni achievements over the last 50 years.
-2016 also saw the opening of the award-winning student hub and plaza, transforming the central campus.
+In 2016, the university celebrated its 50th anniversary with a calendar of public events, and a publication summarising the highlights of the university's history, research and alumni achievements over the last 50 years.
+The year also saw the opening of the award-winning student hub and plaza, transforming the central campus.

-The university's strategic plan Making a Difference - The 2025 Agenda released in 2016 set an ambitious vision for the coming decade for Flinders to reach the top ten of Australian Universities, and the top one per cent in the world.
+The university's strategic plan, Making a Difference - The 2025 Agenda, released in 2016 set an ambitious vision for the coming decade for Flinders to reach the top ten of Australian universities, and the top one per cent in the world.